 Can you find the punishment for robbery?
-Do you think this is a fair punishment?
+Do you think this is a severe punishment?
+Are there any other punishments which surprise you?
+Which ones?
+Were punishments for crimes back then the same as the punishments for crimes now?
+How have they changed?
 Do you think punishments are better then or now?
+Why?
 What tool was used to catch suspects who were fleeing?
-Do you think this was effective?
+Do you think this was effective? • There is a man holding a scroll of paper (yellowed colour), wearing a hat and uniform.